OMTS/HopOnlineEditor/README.md

 * Deploy to Heroku (staging) ✅
 * Improve Styling ✅
 * Handle All evaluation results (websockets?) ✅
+* Syntaxe higlighting (see CodeMirror)
 * Handle Errors
-* Syntaxe higlighting (see CodeMirror)
+* Get Language version dynamically
 * Write websocket tests
+* Help is currently a static file.
+Plug it to the actual help from Hop repo
-* Implement a stdout print mechanism to avoid NSNotification in Hop
+* Implement a stdout print mechanism to avoid NSNotification in Hop ✅
-* Create a framework for the Language dependency
+* Create a framework for the Language dependency ✅